galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 ## Pre-process the output results

 Before visualising or inspecting the outputs of the deconvolution tools, we first need to perform some pre-processing.
 Up until now we have been working with collections in order to perform our evaluations multiple times in parallel.
-However, for analysing our data collections will be a bit messy and are no longer needed.
+However, for analysing our data, collections will be a bit messy and are no longer needed.
 The following workflow will combine all the collections of the MuSiC and NNLS outputs into two tables:

-1. A results table presenting the predicted and actual proportion values of each cell-type for each subsample
+1. A results table presenting the predicted and actual proportion values of each cell-type of each subsample
 2. An error table showing the difference between the actual and predicted values.
-This table will be used shortly for a plot representing the tool errors.
+Which will be needed for a later plot.

 > <hands-on-title>Run visualisation pre-processing workflow</hands-on-title>
 >